svengjohnson/RiskPlayerManager/README.md

 - - This event is treated as a lobby-change event, and they make a resetLobby API call to the Server, which will clear the current player list.

 #### What the Server does:
-- Accepts API calls from the Agent
+- Accepts API calls from the Agent and stores the Player data
+- The player data is stored in a SQLite3 database file, which is created once the Server is started.
 - Serves a frontend for the Player Manager on http://localhost:3000/

 ## Building & Running